 Description logics (DLs) (Baader et al. 2003; 2017) are a well-investigated family of logic-based knowledge representation formalisms, which can be used to formalize the terminological knowledge of an application domain in a machine-processable way.
-For instance, large medical ontologies such as SNOMED CT and Galen have been developed using an appropriate DL.
+For instance, large medical ontologies such as SNOMED CT1 and Galen2 have been developed using an appropriate DL.
 While classical DLs are often sufficient for formalizing certain knowledge like the definition of medical terminology, they cannot adequately express uncertain knowledge, which may, e.g., be needed for medical diagnosis.
-Using a non-medical example, the concept of a father can be formalized by the concept inclusion (CI) Father $\sqsubseteq$ Human $\sqcap$ Male $\sqcap \exists$ child.Human, which says that fathers are male humans that have a human child.
+Using a non-medical example, the concept of a father can be formalized by the concept inclusion (CI) Father \sqsubseteq Human \sqcap Male $\sqcap \exists$ child.Human, which says that fathers are male humans that have a human child.
 However, a statement like "Rich persons usually have rich children" should not be expressed with a CI since it does not hold for all rich persons.
-It is more appropriate to use a probabilistic conditional (PC) of the form $(\forall child.Rich | Person \sqcap Rich)[p]$ , where the probability p may be based on statistical knowledge or express the degree of a subjective belief.
-The CI and PC of our example can be phrased in the probabilistic DL $ALC^{ME}$ (Wilhelm et al. 2019; Baader et al. 2019; Wilhelm and Kern-Isberner 2019), which extends the wellknown DL ALC with probabilistic conditionals that are interpreted based on the aggregating semantics and the maximum entropy principle.
+It is more appropriate to use a probabilistic conditional (PC) of the form $(\forall child.Rich | Person \sqcap Rich)[p]$, where the probability p may be based on statistical knowledge or express the degree of a subjective belief.
+The CI and PC of our example can be phrased in the probabilistic DL ALC^{ME} (Wilhelm et al. 2019; Baader et al. 2019; Wilhelm and Kern-Isberner 2019), which extends the wellknown DL ALC with probabilistic conditionals that are interpreted based on the aggregating semantics and the maximum entropy principle.
 Compared to other probabilistic extensions of DL (such as (Lukasiewicz 2008; Peñaloza and

-This open access article is published under the Creative Commons Attribution-NonCommercial 4.0 International License.
-Potyka 2017; Gutiérrez-Basulto et al. 2017)), $\mathcal{ALC}^{ME}$ has the advantage that the aggregating semantics smoothly combines the statistical and the subjective view on probabilities and that the maximum entropy approach fulfills a number of reasonable commonsense principles (Paris 1999; Kern-Isberner and Thimm 2010; Beierle, Finthammer, and Kern-Isberner 2015).
-Like other approaches for probabilistic reasoning in a first-order setting, the aggregating semantics assumes that interpretations are built over a fixed finite domain $\Delta$ .
-To be able to deal with large domain sizes, one needs reasoning to be domain-lifted (Van den Broeck et al. 2011), which means that inferences can be drawn in time polynomial in the size of $\Delta$ .
-The main results of (Baader et al. 2019; Wilhelm et al. 2019; Wilhelm and Kern-Isberner 2019) are that $\mathcal{ALC}^{ME}$ allows for domain-lifted inference.
+Potyka 2017; Gutiérrez-Basulto et al. 2017)), \mathcal{ALC}^{ME} has the advantage that the aggregating semantics smoothly combines the statistical and the subjective view on probabilities and that the maximum entropy approach fulfills a number of reasonable commonsense principles (Paris 1999; Kern-Isberner and Thimm 2010; Beierle, Finthammer, and Kern-Isberner 2015).
+Like other approaches for probabilistic reasoning in a first-order setting, the aggregating semantics assumes that interpretations are built over a fixed finite domain Δ .
+To be able to deal with large domain sizes, one needs reasoning to be domain-lifted (Van den Broeck et al. 2011), which means that inferences can be drawn in time polynomial in the size of Δ .
+The main results of (Baader et al. 2019; Wilhelm et al. 2019; Wilhelm and Kern-Isberner 2019) are that \mathcal{ALC}^{ME} allows for domain-lifted inference.